01. Mesothelioma Treatment in Flint

 Flint, Michigan Schools and Asbestos

-As schools age, asbestos could pose a risk to custodial workers, administrative staff, educators and students.
-Many schools were constructed before the establishment of asbestos regulations.
+As schools age, asbestos may pose a risk to custodial workers, administrative staff, educators and students.
+Many schools in Flint were constructed before the establishment of asbestos regulations.
 Asbestos was incorporated in ceilings, floors, walls and other building materials.

-Flint city officials have ordered asbestos abatement within older buildings, including schools.
-The goal of the abatement order is to protect children from further toxic exposure.
+Flint city officials have ordered asbestos abatement in schools to protect children from further exposure.